Wematics/WM-API-Documentation/README.md

 ---

 ## Support
-For further assistance, please contact our support team or visit our [support page](https://support.wematics.com).
+For further assistance, please contact our support team.

-For any issues, inquiries, or bug reports, please contact Wematics support or visit our [website](https://www.wematics.com).

----

-## License
-This project is licensed under the **MIT License**.